aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Internal connection pooling

+> [!IMPORTANT]\
-> :warning: If internal connection pools are enabled, database passwords may not be verified with every connection request.
+> If internal connection pools are enabled, database passwords may not be verified with every connection request.
 The initial connection request for each database instance in the cluster will verify the password, but subsequent requests may return a cached pool connection without re-verifying the password.
 This behavior is inherent to the nature of connection pools and not a bug with the driver. `ConnectionProviderManager.release_resources` can be called to close all pools and remove all cached pool connections.
 See [InternalConnectionPoolPasswordWarning.java](../../examples/InternalConnectionPoolPasswordWarning.py) for more details.

 When `read_only` is first set on an `AwsWrapperConnection` object, the Read-Write-Splitting Plugin will internally open a physical connection to a reader.
 The reader connection will then be cached for the given `AwsWrapperConnection`.
 Future `read_only` settings for the same `AwsWrapperConnection` will not open a new physical connection.
 However, other `AwsWrapperConnection` objects will need to open their own reader connections when `read_only` is first set.
 If your application frequently sets `read_only` on many `AwsWrapperConnection` objects, you can enable internal connection pooling to improve performance.
 When enabled, the AWS Advanced Python Driver will maintain an internal connection pool for each instance in the cluster.
 This allows the Read-Write-Splitting Plugin to reuse connections that were established by previous `AwsWrapperConnection` objects.

+> [!NOTE]\
-> Note: Initial connections to a cluster URL will not be pooled because it can be problematic to pool a URL that resolves to different instances over time.
+> Initial connections to a cluster URL will not be pooled because it can be problematic to pool a URL that resolves to different instances over time.
 The main benefit of internal connection pools occurs when `read_only` is set.
 When `read_only` is set, an internal pool will be created for the instance that the plugin switches to, regardless of the initial connection URL.
 Connections for that instance can then be reused in the future.

 The AWS Advanced Python Driver currently uses [SqlAlchemy](https://docs.sqlalchemy.org/en/20/core/pooling.html) to create and maintain its internal connection pools.
 The [Postgres](../../examples/PGReadWriteSplitting.py) or [MySQL](../../examples/MySQLReadWriteSplitting.py) sample code provides a useful example of how to enable this feature.
 The steps are as follows: